St. Louis Blues: Traditions

 Starting after a couple of players heard "Gloria" by Laura Branigan, after their win in Philadelphia on January 3, 2019, the team started to use the song after every home win, and lasted all the way up to their Stanley Cup win.
-The song has since been retired; the last time they played it was during the raising of the Stanley Cup Championship banner ceremony on October 2, 2019.
+The song has since been retired; the last time they played it was during the raising of the Stanley Cup championship banner ceremony on October 2, 2019.

 On February 9, 2019, another tradition was born.
-During the 3rd Period, The Blues were winning by a large margin against the visiting Nashville Predators.
+During the third period, the Blues were winning by a large margin against the visiting Nashville Predators.
 The Enterprise Center was electric and buzzing with excitement with anticipation of the win.
-Blues Director of Entertainment, Jason Pippi, commented that they played Country Roads by John Denver, "was a bit of an mistake... because people love to sing along to that song".
+Blues director of entertainment, Jason Pippi, commented that playing "Country Roads" by John Denver "was a bit of an mistake... because people love to sing along to that song".
 The mistake was that play resumed before the chorus was over and the music had to stop.
 However, despite the music stopping, the loyal Blues fans in attendance continued to sing loudly.
 It was loud enough, TV cameras picked up the song loud and clear.
 Fox Sports Midwest color commentator, Darren Pang, exclaimed he "just loved the crowd, they're singing!".
-Country Roads has been played during every Home game since, at approximately the 15:00 minute mark of the 3rd Period, regardless of the current score.
+"Country Roads" has been played during every home game since then, at approximately the 15:00 minute mark of the third period, regardless of the current score.
 Jason Pippi stated "its just a testament to the passion Blues fans bring each and every night... to the Cup (Stanley Cup) maybe?"
-And it did take them to the Stanley Cup.
-The St. Louis Blues won their first Stanley Cup in franchise history later that season.
+The Blues won their first Stanley Cup in franchise history later that season.

-After each Home win, the entire St Louis Blues team skates to center ice and in unison, raise their sticks and clap while the goal horn blares, to thank the Blues fans in attendance and watching on TV.
+After each home win, the entire Blues team skates to center ice and in unison, raise their sticks and clap, while the goal horn blares, to thank the Blues fans in attendance and watching on TV.
 It has been called the "Fan Salute" by some.